Custom-made medical device: United Kingdom

-In the United Kingdom (UK), manufacturers of custom-made devices are required to register with the Medicines and Healthcare products Regulatory Agency.
+In the UK manufacturers of custom-made devices are required to register with the Medicines and Healthcare products Regulatory Agency.
 Until the UK left the European Union on 31 January 2020, custom-made devices were governed by the MDD, which was given effect in UK law by The Medical Devices Regulations 2002 (Statutory Instrument 2002/618 [UK MDR 2002]).
 Immediately after the UK's departure, the UK entered an 11-month implementation period (IP), during which EU law continued to apply.

 In preparation for the UK's departure from the EU, the EU MDR was essentially transposed into The Medical Devices (Amendment etc.) (EU Exit) Regulations 2019, (Statutory Instrument 2019/791 [UK MDR 2019]), an amendment of the UK MDR 2002) and was expected to be fully implemented on exit day.
 The UK MDR 2002 was further amended by The Medical Devices (Amendment etc.) (EU Exit) Regulations 2020 (Statutory Instrument 2020/1478 [UK MDR 2020]), which removed the provisions of the EU MDR and substituted 'exit day' for 'IP completion day'.

-In Great Britain, medical devices can conform to either the UK MDR 2002 (as amended) or the EU MDR until 30 June 2023.
+In Great Britain medical devices can conform to either the UK MDR 2002 (as amended) or the EU MDR until 30 June 2023.
 Northern Ireland remains in line with EU law under the terms of the Protocol on Ireland/Northern Ireland.

 Custom-made devices are not required to carry the CE marking or the UK Conformity Assessed (UKCA) marking.

 United States

-Custom Devices are subject to requirements including, but not limited to, labelling (21 CFR Part 801), reporting (21 CFR Part 803), corrections and removals (21 CFR Part 806), registration and listing (21 CFR Part 807) and quality systems regulation (21 CFR 820).
+Custom devices are subject to requirements including labelling (21 CFR Part 801), reporting (21 CFR Part 803), corrections and removals (21 CFR Part 806), registration and listing (21 CFR Part 807) and quality systems regulation (21 CFR 820).
 Manufacturers of custom devices are obligated to submit an annual report of custom devices to the Food and Drug Administration but are exempt from Premarket Approval (PMA) requirements and conformance to mandatory performance standards.